SylvanFranklin/srhd/README.md

 The first time **srhd** starts it will request access to input monitoring.
 After being granted access you must restart the service for the change to take effect. __Secure Keyboard Entry__ must be disabled in whatever terminal emulator **srhd** is started from.
-In alacritty this process is quite hacky, and for some reason requires removing input monitoring in system settings.
-When something stops working I have found that it can mostly be resolved by toggling access.
+In some cases if you update **srhd** or the terminal emulator that is is started from, you may have to reset the permissions in system settings.

 **Homebrew**
 ```sh